 9. Way the asset was actually used.
 Immediate marketing for sale supports trading.
 Sustained letting (multiple years on commercial tenancies) supports investment.
 The post-acquisition use is decisive evidence; it can override apparent intent at acquisition where the documentary record was thin.

-The structural position of the badges, repeated across decades of caselaw, is that no single badge is determinative.
+No single badge is determinative.
+That has held across decades of case law, and it cuts both ways.
+If six of your badges point to investment and three to trading you are usually investment-side, but those three can outweigh the six where they are strong (clear profit motive, substantial supplementary work, short hold).
 The overall picture decides.
-A taxpayer with six badges pointing to investment and three to trading is usually investment-side, but the three trading badges can outweigh the six investment badges where they are strong (clear profit motive, substantial supplementary work, short hold).

 The supporting case-law authorities

 Iswera v IRC [1965] 1 WLR 663.
 A Privy Council case concerning a single purchase and resale of land in Ceylon (now Sri Lanka).
-The court held the single transaction was trading because the taxpayer's profit-on-resale intent at acquisition was supported by active steps to enhance the land's value before sale.
-The case is the anchor authority for the proposition that a single isolated transaction can be trading.
-UK tribunals routinely cite Iswera in property cases involving single high-margin disposals.
+The court held the single transaction was trading because the profit-on-resale intent at acquisition was backed by active steps to enhance the land's value before sale.
+This is the anchor authority for the proposition that a single isolated transaction can be trading, and UK tribunals routinely cite it in property cases involving single high-margin disposals.

 Salt v Chamberlain [1979] STC 750.
 A share-dealing case.
-The High Court held that a taxpayer making frequent purchases and disposals of shares on a systematic basis was trading, even though no single trade looked like a developer's project.
-The case is applied to property by analogy, particularly in portfolio cases involving multiple disposals over a short period.
+The High Court held that frequent, systematic purchases and disposals of shares amounted to trading even though no single deal, taken alone, looked like a property-development project.
+It applies to property by analogy, particularly in portfolio cases involving multiple disposals over a short period.

 Page v Lowther [1983] STC 799.
-The Court of Appeal applied Iswera and the badges framework to a single property flip in England.
-The taxpayer bought a property, undertook refurbishment work, and sold within a short period at a substantial profit.
+The Court of Appeal applied Iswera and the badges framework to a single property flip in England, where a property was bought, refurbished, and sold within a short period at a substantial profit.
 The court held the disposal was trading.
-The case is the most directly applicable authority for single-property landlord-flipping situations.
+This is the most directly applicable authority for single-property flipping situations.

 Pickford v Quirke (1927) 13 TC 251.
 An earlier authority on repeated transactions.
 The court held that a pattern of multiple property acquisitions and disposals over a number of years constituted a trade even though each individual transaction might look capital on its own.
-The case is the anchor for portfolio-landlord challenges where the pattern of frequency points toward trading despite the apparent character of each disposal.
+This is the anchor for portfolio challenges where the pattern of frequency points toward trading despite the apparent character of any single disposal.

-More recent FTT decisions (post-FA-2016) build on these authorities while integrating the statutory four-conditions test.
-Sessions writing on current cases should treat the four older authorities as the foundational framework and the FTT decisions as the evolving application to specific landlord and developer fact patterns.
-The First-tier Tribunal jurisprudence on Part 8ZB and Part 9A is still building; few cases have reached the Upper Tribunal as of mid-2026.
+More recent FTT decisions (post-FA-2016) build on these four authorities while integrating the statutory four-conditions test.
+Treat the older cases as the foundational framework and the tribunal decisions as the evolving application to specific landlord and developer fact patterns.
+The First-tier Tribunal jurisprudence on Part 8ZB and Part 9A is still building, and few cases have reached the Upper Tribunal as of mid-2026.

 The statutory overlay: badges as evidence under section 356OB

-Pre-FA-2016, the badges were the test.
-A property disposal was either trading or investment depending on how the badges weighted up; HMRC and the tribunal worked the framework directly.
-The result was litigation-heavy and fact-sensitive, with HMRC often losing on the badges where the documentary record was strong on the investment side.
+Pre-FA-2016 the badges were the test.
+A disposal was either trading or investment depending on how the badges weighted up, and HMRC and the tribunal worked the framework directly.
+It was litigation-heavy and fact-sensitive, and HMRC often lost on the badges where your documentary record was strong on the investment side.

-Post-FA-2016, CTA 2010 section 356OB and ITA 2007 section 517B provide a statutory main-purpose test that runs alongside the badges.
-The statutory test catches profit-on-disposal intent at acquisition (Condition A), at acquisition of derived property (Condition B), at the trading-stock classification point (Condition C, deterministic), or at development (Condition D).
-The badges remain operative as the working evidence framework under the main-purpose evaluation in Conditions A, B and D.
+Now CTA 2010 section 356OB and ITA 2007 section 517B give a statutory main-purpose test that runs alongside the badges.
+It catches profit-on-disposal intent at acquisition (Condition A), at acquisition of derived property (Condition B), at the trading-stock classification point (Condition C, deterministic), or at development (Condition D).
+The badges stay live as the working evidence framework under the main-purpose evaluation in Conditions A, B and D.

-The structural consequence: when HMRC challenges a property disposal under the statutory regime, the badges produce the supporting evidence on each main-purpose limb.
+So when HMRC challenges your disposal under the statutory regime, the badges produce the supporting evidence on each main-purpose limb.
 Badge 6 (motive at acquisition) supports the Condition A evaluation.
 Badge 4 (supplementary work) supports the Condition D evaluation.
-Badges 1, 2, 3 and 9 (subject matter, length, frequency, actual use) inform the overall main-purpose picture.
-The statutory test is the headline framework; the badges are the evidentiary substance.
+Badges 1, 2, 3 and 9 (subject matter, length, frequency, actual use) inform the overall picture.
+The statutory test is the headline; the badges are the substance underneath it.

-Two important non-equivalences.
-The statutory main-purpose wording is "main purpose, or one of the main purposes", which is disjunctive: mixed intent with a profit-on-disposal motive among the main purposes is enough.
-The badges by contrast produce a cumulative weighting where six investment badges may outweigh three trading badges.
-The statutory wording is therefore wider; transactions failing the cumulative-badges weighting can still meet the statutory test.
-Equally, the badges can support a trading classification on fact patterns where the statutory test is not engaged at all (e.g. pre-5 July 2016 disposals, or transactions falling outside the chargeable-person window).
+Two non-equivalences matter here.
+The statutory wording is "main purpose, or one of the main purposes", which is disjunctive: mixed intent with a profit-on-disposal motive among the main purposes is enough.
+The badges, by contrast, produce a cumulative weighting where six investment badges may outweigh three trading badges.
+The statutory wording is wider, so a transaction that fails the cumulative-badges weighting can still meet the statutory test.
+The reverse also holds: the badges can support a trading classification where the statutory test is not engaged at all (for example, pre-5 July 2016 disposals, or transactions falling outside the chargeable-person window).

 Persona 1: the serial flipper.
 Yusuf has acquired and sold four properties in the past three years.
-Each property was held for between eight months and two years.
-Each was bought below market value, refurbished to a higher specification, and sold post-refurbishment.
+Each was held for between eight months and two years, bought below market value, refurbished to a higher specification, and sold post-refurbishment.
 The financing on each was a combination of short-term bridging and refurbishment loans.

 Working the badges: subject matter (sub-market properties for resale uplift) → trading; length of ownership (8 to 24 months) → trading; frequency (four in three years) → strongly trading; supplementary work (refurbishment on each) → trading; circumstances of realisation (planned active sale of each) → trading; motive (profit on resale at each acquisition) → trading; financing (short-term, refurbishment-oriented) → trading; profit-seeking motive (plainly present) → trading; way assets used (limited or no genuine let between purchase and sale) → trading.
 Nine of nine badges point to trading.
 Yusuf is comfortably trading-side; both the badges and the statutory test under Conditions A and D engage.